 - In some cities and counties, you'll first need to secure a state tax identification number, a trade name registration and zoning approval for your business location.
 Additionally, your business may also need to apply for corporate registrations, professional licenses or other special operating permits prior to application.

 - To find out more about business licensing in your area, you can visit your local Chamber of Commerce or development authority.
-Find the chamber or authority closest to you.

 - Visit the First Stop Business Information Center to learn more about starting a business and registering its trade name, fictitious name or Doing Business As (DBA) title.